Example of Monopolistic Competition

 Monopolistic Competition: Short & Long Run Equilibrium

-The diagram is the same as monopolies.
+The Monopolistic Competition graph is the same as the monopolies graph.
 The firm has the same short and long equilibrium and makes zero economic profits.
 Using the Profit Maximization Rule, MC = MR, we can find the quantity and draw a vertical line to the Demand curve, and thus find the corresponding price.
 The cost is found by drawing a vertical line from where Quantity meets the Average Cost curve to the price line.

 Any signs of supernormal profits would create an incentive for more firms to enter the market, and since there are no barriers to entry, companies will join to make supernormal profits.
 This process will continue until everyone makes normal or zero economic profits in the long run.
 Even though normal profits are break-even, it includes profits for the entrepreneur for taking on risk.